Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, domestically-funded schools must have at least 40% permanent teachers.
 Foreign-invested schools must teach the licensed curriculum, are not allowed to admit more than 50% Vietnamese students, and fully implement compulsory education content for Vietnamese students.

-Before the Department’s request, some schools collected tuition fees for many years or in the form of investment packages or capital contribution contracts with some incentives.
-However, this form has many potential risks if the school owner is unable to pay.
+Before the Department’s request, some schools collected tuition fees in lump sums over many years or in the form of investment packages or capital contribution contracts with some incentives.
+However, this form of payment is fraught with risks if the school owner is unable to pay.

-Last September, many parents gathered to demand debt from the American International School Vietnam (AISVN) because they had lent tens of billions of dong without interest for their children to study for free, but had not yet been repaid.
+Last September, many parents gathered to demand debt from the American International School Vietnam (AISVN) because they had lent tens of billions of dong without interest for their children to study for free, but had not yet received repayment.

 Le Nguyen